 We live in an information age.
 Information is vast.
 There are many sources of information.
-Libraries have often rechristened themselves as resource centres, providing electronic data, outlets to international databases and many millions of books, periodicals, newspapers, and journals.
+Libraries have often rechristened themselves as resource centres, proving electronic data, outlets to international databases, in addition to many thousands of books, periodicals and academic journals.
 I subsume all these sources under the heading, literature.